 NOTE: The information provided on this website is for general information only and not intended as a substitute for diagnosis or treatment; if you are concerned about your health please contact an appropriate practitioner.

 Outcomes for clients presenting at this counselling service with general distress are shown below.
-To October 2018 there were 249 clients who had started with some level of clinical distress and who had a subsequent measurement of their distress, measured using the Clinical Outcomes Routine Evaluation Outcome Measure (CORE-OM).
-Client average age was 40 years (ranging from 12 to 79 years), just over half were female, around a third were single and two thirds were parents.
+To April 2023 there were 394 clients who had started with some level of clinical distress and who had a subsequent measurement of their distress, measured using the Clinical Outcomes Routine Evaluation Outcome Measure (CORE-OM).
+Client average age was around 40 years (ranging from 12 to 79 years), just over half were female, around a third were single and two thirds were parents.
 The average number of sessions was six, (range 2-37 sessions).
 Client average scores are illustrated in the graph below:

-The CORE-OM subscales show the kinds of changes clients experience as a consequence of their counselling.
 One of these is changes in ‘wellbeing’ that clients experience.
 For statistical reasons what is actually measured is ‘absence of wellbeing’.
 Absence of well-being covers dimensions such as ‘not feeling ok about myself’, ‘feeling like crying’, ‘not feeling optimistic about the future’ and ‘feeling overwhelmed by problems’.
 High scores indicate ‘lower wellbeing’ and low scores indicate ‘higher wellbeing’, i.e. feeling well or ‘feeling good’.
-To October 2018, for 214 clients scoring seven or more out of a maximum sixteen for ‘absence of wellbeing’ average changes after six sessions (range 2 to 37 sessions) were as follows:
+To April 2023, for 344 clients scoring seven or more out of a maximum sixteen for ‘absence of wellbeing’ average changes after seven sessions (range 2 to 37 sessions) were as follows:

 Changes in fearfulness or anxiety are measured by CORE-OM by asking clients about ‘feeling tense, anxious or nervous’, ‘tension and anxiety have prevented me doing important things’, ‘feeling panic or terror’ and ‘my problems have been impossible to put to one side’.
-To October 2018 for 237 clients scoring at least five out of a maximum sixteen for symptoms of anxiety at the start of counselling, average changes in anxiety are shown below, after an average of six sessions:
+To April 2023 for 369 clients scoring at least five out of a maximum sixteen for symptoms of anxiety at the start of counselling, average changes in anxiety are shown below, after an average of seven sessions:

 Symptoms of feeling down or depressed are measured by asking clients about ‘feeling totally lacking in energy and enthusiasm’, ‘feeling despairing or hopeless’, ‘feeling unhappy’ and ‘I thought I am to blame for my problems and difficulties’.
-For 201 clients to October 2018, scoring eight or more out of a maximum sixteen on the depression subscale, average changes in depression are shown below, after an average of six sessions:
+For 324 clients to April 2023, scoring eight or more out of a maximum sixteen on the depression subscale, average changes in depression are shown below, after an average of seven sessions:

 Physical problems (Difficulties with sleeping and physical pain)